addpromax/deluxesellwands-excellentshop/README.md

 ## License

-This plugin is released under the MIT License.
+This plugin is released under the Apache-2.0 license.